-Tristan Rodriguez joined the Heart Science section of the National Heart and Lung Institute (NHLI) in October 2011.
+Tristan Rodríguez joined the National Heart and Lung Institute (NHLI) in 2011.

 Tristan Rodríguez trained as an embryologist in the laboratory of the late Dr. Rosa Beddington (National Institute for Medical Research, London, Mill Hill), who was a key figure in establishing the early mouse embryo as a model system to understand cell fate.
 In 2002 he was awarded a Lister Institute of Medicine non-clinical fellowship to work on axis specification in the mouse embryo and moved to the MRC Clinical Sciences Centre to initiate this work.
-During this period his research focussed on studying the signalling centres and signals that pattern the early mammalian embryo.
-At the end of 2011 the Rodriguez laboratory moved to NHLI recruited into the Heart Science section by Professor Michael Schneider as part of a new cardiovascular initiative and in 2012 Tristan was awarded a 5-year lectureship.
-Here his group is focussed on understanding the first steps of embryonic stem cell differentiation.
+At the end of 2011 the Rodriguez laboratory moved to NHLI as part of a new cardiovascular initiative.
+Here, the research group is focussed on studying the regulation of cell fitness during development and understanding the selective pressures that act to remove suboptimal cells from the embryo.
+For this the Rodríguez group takes three approaches that combine the fields of embryology, cell metabolism and cell signalling.

 et al., 2014, MicroRNAs control the apoptotic threshold in primed Pluripotent stem cells through regulation of BIM, Genes & Development, Vol:28, ISSN:0890-9369, Pages:1873-1878